auspex-labs/sflow-collector/README.md

 # sflow-collector

-sFlow is layer 2 packet summerization protocol intended for developing matrics on network behavior and performance. sFlow transmitters can be found on network devices and can be run as services on Window sand Linux.
+sFlow is layer 2 packet summerization protocol intended for developing metrics for system behavior and performance. sFlow transmitters are common on Network Appliances and can be run as services on Linux and Windows hosts.

 ## Overview

 The sflow-collector provides a simple sample collector and a class which will parse the sFlow data and return it to the collector for presentation.

+The code has been refactored from Python 2.7 to Python 3.6

 This is a work in progess.

-The code is being refactored from Python 2.7 to Python 3.6

 ## Structures